hokageCodes/aprilzeronine/README.md

 - Added social (OAuth) links to the signin section so users can sign in with ease.
 - Worked on signin component with the necessary frontend validations for users.
 - Worked on signup component with the necessary frontend validations for users..
 All of these aren't functional yet in the case of actually registering or signing into the web application.
+- Validating the sign up form with Yup.
+Also created a "user model" for users signing up newly, and for existing users.